Anaminus/roblox-library/modules/ModuleReflector/README.md

 accomplished by creating virtual copies of modules and requiring them instead.

+An option to reflect breakpoints is also available, allowing reflections to be debugged as though they were the originals.

 To enable reloading, a [callback][Config.Changed] can be configured to inform the user when the Source of the module changes, or that of any of its dependencies.
 Changes can be [accumulated][Config.ChangeWindow] over time to